axieinfinity/festival/component_export.md

 ## Abstract

-This page describes our expectations and approaches in exporting React components and related entities within JS environment.
+This page describes our expectations and approaches in exporting a React component and its related entities.

 `Button.tsx`
 ```tsx